New to Lean Six Sigma?

 Green Belt training can be obtained from a variety of sources, but is typically less than 100 hours in duration and includes instruction in the basic use of statistical data analysis, with emphasis on team problem-solving techniques.

-Green Belt Certification - the recognition of both knowledge and the practical application of skills - is offered by MoreSteam, the American Society for Quality (ASQ) and other organizations and consulting firms.
+Green Belt Certification - the recognition of both knowledge and the practical application of skills - is offered by MoreSteam, other organizations, and consulting firms.

 A Yellow Belt is trained in the general Lean Six Sigma concepts and basic tools.